Materials form the foundation for the production of durable tools.

 12. Graphite carbon

-As the annealing temperature is too high, holding time is long, so that the steel in the long slow cooling process, carbide easily decomposed into free carbon, i.e. graphite.
+As the annealing temperature is too high and the holding time is too long, during the slow cooling process of the steel, carbides easily decompose into free carbon, known as graphite.

 Figure 18 Graphitic carbon microstructure of T12A steel (500×)

-Graphite content can be chemical analysis for qualitative and quantitative determination, its shape and distribution of metallographic methods can be observed.
+The presence of graphite carbon can be determined through chemical analysis for both qualitative and quantitative analysis, and its shape and distribution can be observed through metallographic methods.

-More ferrite tissue will appear around the graphite.
+Additionally, there will be an increase in ferrite tissue around the graphite.

 13. Failure of mix and composition

-Mixing of materials in tool and mold manufacturing enterprises is normal, which is a fault of management and a low-level defect.
+Mixing of materials in tool and mold manufacturing enterprises is a common problem, a result of poor management and a low-level defect.
+The mixed materials can include three aspects: mixed steel, mixed specifications, and mixed furnace numbers.

 14. Raw material decarbonization

-The country has standards for steel decarburization layers, but steel suppliers often supply materials that exceed decarburization standards, causing tool factories to suffer great economic losses.
+The country has established standards for the decarburization of steel, however, steel suppliers often supply materials that exceed these standards, resulting in significant economic losses for tool manufacturing companies.

-Figure 21 shows the decarburization of T12 steel (etched in 4% HNO3 alcohol solution), the fully decarburized layer is ferrite, the transition zone is carbon-lean tempered martensite, and the non-decarburized zone is tempered martensite and carbide.
+In the case of T12 steel, the fully decarburized layer is ferrite, the transition zone is composed of carbon-lean tempered martensite, and the non-decarburized zone is composed of tempered martensite and carbides.

 Figure 19 Austempered decarburization layer (250×)